|

 complete an assigned SmartBook exercise via

 CONNECT.
-The dates that these
+The dates that these exercises

 Schedule).
 All

-incur a significant amount of time to complete.
-Therefore, plan accordingly.
-Collectively, the exercises are worth 190
+significant amount of time to complete.

-points towards a student’s course grade.
+Collectively, the exercises are worth 190 points towards a student’s

-Partially completed exercises earn partial credit.
-Non-submission of an exercise for any
+exercises earn partial credit.

-reasons will result in a score of “0” for that assignment.
+of “0” for that assignment.
 SmartBook

 Assignments on CONNECT